fritzy/node-redisscan/README.md

 Fairly safe in a production environment as it does **NOT** use KEYS * to iterate.

-Optiosally pass a redis pattern to filter from.
+Optionally pass a redis pattern to filter from.

 `scanRedis(args)`